 In 1940, Frank Knox contacted Ed Booz.
 As newly appointed secretary for the navy, he had a vision for a two-ocean navy, one that could win campaigns in both the Atlantic and Pacific.
 But the Navy was under-equipped.
 It did not have enough ships.
 Its headquarters were in a temporary building left over from World War I, and its telephone, internal mail, and intelligence systems were out of date.

-“Men, what’s our job?”
+“What’s our job?”
 Knox asked his admirals.
 “To double the Navy,” they replied.
-They estimated that it would take about four years.
+They estimated that it would take about 4 years.
 “We have only half that time,” Knox said.
 “It must be done by 1942.”